Zilliqa/scilla-docs/docs/source/interface.rst

-_accepted               Whether the contract has accepted ZIL (Either ``"true"`` or ``"false"``) message                 The message to be sent to another contract/non-contract account, if any. states                  An array of objects that form the new contract state events                  An array of events emitted by the transition.
+_accepted               Whether the contract has accepted ZIL (Either ``"true"`` or ``"false"``) message                 The message to be sent to another contract/non-contract account, if any. states                  An array of objects that form the new contract state events                  An array of events emitted by the transition and the procedures it invoked.
 =====================   ====================================================================

 + ``message`` is a JSON object with a similar format to